Destanee Aiava

-Destanee Gabriella Aiava (born 10 May 2000) is an Australian professional tennis player.
+Destanee Gabriella Aiava (born 10 May 2000) is an Australian-born, New Zealand professional tennis player.

 She has career-high WTA rankings of world No. 147 in singles, achieved on 11 September 2017, and No. 133 in doubles, set on 5 August 2024.

-Aiava has won ten singles and fourteen doubles titles on the ITF Women's Circuit.
+Aiava has won 12 singles and 14 doubles titles on the ITF Women's Circuit.

-She made her major main-draw debut, after winning the 2016 U18 Australian Championships, what granted her a wildcard into the 2017 Australian Open.
+She made her major main-draw debut after winning the 2016 U18 Australian Championships, which granted her a wildcard into the 2017 Australian Open.
 She thus became the first player, male or female, born in 2000 or later to participate in the main draw of a Grand Slam tournament.

 Early life

 Aiava was born in Melbourne to a New Zealand father of Samoan descent and a mother from American Samoa.
 Her mother, Rosie, was a professional kickboxer and rugby player who represented the Australian national rugby team and her father, Mark, was a professional powerlifter.
 In 2005, at four years of age, Aiava watched Serena Williams win the Australian Open final and was inspired to begin playing tennis.